Making the most of the summer

 Key things to remember:

-1. The summer is your last chance to get some really good work experience and career exploration under your belt before starting back for S6.
+1. The summer is a great opportunity to get some really good work experience and career exploration under your belt before starting back for S6.
 Volunteering is a great way of doing this!

 2. Open days are arguably the best way for you to see if a university or college is the best fit for you.
 Make sure you get plenty of research done on courses and universities/colleges too.
 This can be done while sun bathing!